steven13162/university-MVC/README.md

 # university-MVC

-This is the repo for MVC practice
+Hello and welcome¡ This is the repo for MVC practice, course web programming.
+Enjoy it Please submit any question to: poveda.geovanny@gmail.com.
+Thanks